Book IV — The Marshal's Almanac

 The Fen

-Primary hazards: Time slip (1d6/day for unpredictable hours lost or gained), Rot (food spoils fast, metal rusts overnight, wounds infect at double rate), The Bargain (Fen-Wraiths offer trades; some are even honest).
+Primary hazards: time slip (1d6/day for hours unpredictably lost or gained), Rot (food spoils fast, metal rusts overnight, wounds infect at double rate), and The Bargain (Fen-Wraiths offer trades — some even honest).

-Major settlement: Bellhaven (waystation on stilts; Mother Elaine, Flesh Shaper, treats Fen-Rot).
-Other settlement: Mournstead (graveyard town).
+Major settlement: Bellhaven (a waystation on stilts; Mother Elaine, a Flesh Shaper, treats Fen-Rot in exchange for favors).
+Other settlement: Mournstead (a town overshadowed by a cemetery three times its size).

 Major Settlements at a Glance